 - SAT or ACT scores (generally optional)

-Here is a breakdown of all nine AVMA-accredited vet tech programs (associate of applied science [A.A.S.] or associate of science [A.S.] degrees) offered through distance learning:
+Here is a comprehensive breakdown of the ten AVMA-accredited vet tech programs as of June 2021, including associate of applied science (AAS) and associate of science (AS) degrees, offered through distance learning:

 Purdue University of Indiana provides a competitive vet tech program comprising 35 didactic courses and 17 clinical mentorship experiences to give a comprehensive overview of the discipline.
 In addition to the veterinary technology distance learning (VTDL) courses, students are required to pass a number of general education or breadth requirements.
 With summer, spring, and fall start dates, Purdue has a wealth of support and resources to guide students through the program including an online writing lab, an academic success center, and a number of libraries.

 St. Petersburg College (SPC) in Florida recently completed an $11 million innovative veterinary technology facility, only one of the amenities available to the on-campus and distance learning students when they come to town.
-There are two start dates for the program—January and August—and credits from this associate of applied science (A.A.S.) degree can be applied to earning a bachelor’s of applied science in veterinary technology, an attractive option to students looking for increased responsibilities or leadership positions.
-Between 2011 and 2014, an impressive 80.2% of graduates passed the VTNE the first time.
-Furthermore, since 2006, 98% of SPC graduates have found employment in the field or are currently in the military.
+There are two start dates for the program: January and August.
+Credits from the associate of applied science (AAS) degree can be applied to earning a bachelor’s of applied science (BAS) in veterinary technology—an attractive option to students looking for increased responsibilities or leadership positions.

-San Juan College in New Mexico had a respectable 84.8% VTNE first-time pass rate among its graduates between 2012 and 2015.
+San Juan College in New Mexico enjoyed an impressive 89.8 percent VTNE first-time pass rate among its graduates between 2017 and 2020.
 San Juan opens its program to applicants in nearly all states who can meet their off-campus clinical instruction (OCCI) and preceptor criteria.
 Although students aren’t required to travel to campus, they are offered the opportunity to complete “fast track labs” either at facilities near their homes or at the scenic Highlander Ranch in Waco, Texas.

 These programs are generally open to working veterinary assistants looking to codify their skills.
 Other application requirements may include school transcripts, proof of immunizations, and access to a webcam-enabled computer with a fast internet connection.

-Of the 25 current NAVTA-approved veterinary assistance programs, there are three offered online:
+Of the 25 current NAVTA-approved veterinary assistance programs as of June 2021, there are four offered online:

-The Animal Behavior College (ABC) in lovely Santa Clarita, California provides an easy-to-follow, 11-step curricula for its students inspired by the Association of Veterinary Technician Educators (AVTE).
+The Animal Behavior College (ABC) in lovely Santa Clarita, California provides an easy-to-follow, 11-stage curriculum for its students inspired by the Association of Veterinary Technician Educators (AVTE).
 The various faculties taught at ABC include animal restraint, radiology and ultrasound imaging, small animal nursing, pharmacy and pharmacology, office etiquette, and surgical preparation.
-This program boasts 2,100 instruction facilities nationwide and is open to residents of all American states as well as Canada.
+This program boasts a network of over 4,000 veterinary facilities and is open to residents of all American states as well as Canada.

 Online Veterinary Program Accreditation